Gopal-Gurram/subgraph/README.md

 #### qdexswapFactory

-Contains data across all of BSCswap.
+Contains data across all of qdexswap.
 This entity tracks important things like total liquidity (in ETH and USD, see below), all time volume, transaction count, number of pairs and more.

 #### Token